quicwg/base-drafts/draft-ietf-quic-transport.md

 but is not a guarantee that incoming data will be ignored.

-STREAM frames received after sending STOP_SENDING are still counted toward the connection and stream flow-control windows.
-Even though these frames will be discarded, because they are sent before their sender receives the STOP_SENDING, the sender will consider the frames to count against its flow-control windows.
+STREAM frames received after sending STOP_SENDING are still counted toward the connection and stream flow-control windows, even though these frames will be discarded upon receipt.
+This avoids potential ambiguity about which STREAM frames count toward flow control.

 Upon receipt of a STOP_SENDING frame on a stream in the "open" or "half-closed (remote)" states, an endpoint SHOULD send a RST_STREAM with an error code of